ramamilaneh/swift-gitHubOAuth-lab-ios-0916/README.md

   * The current format of `parameters` needs to be serialized using `JSONSerialization` before it's applied as the value to `.httpBody`.
 Use the class function on `JSONSerialization` called `data(withJSONObject:options:)` where the object is `parameters` and the options are an empty array.
  * After applying the serialized parameters to `.httpBody` return the `request`. `return nil` if the serialization fails.

-At the end of the last lab you received a temporary code back from GitHub.
-You are going to use that code to make a request to GitHub for the access token.
- * Inside the `safariLogin(_:)` method of the `LoginViewController`, call the `startAccessTokenRequest(url:completionHandler:)` method from the `GitHubAPIClient`.
- * Pass the URL received back from GitHub to the url parameter of the `startAccessTokenRequest(url:completionHandler:)` method.
-  * *Hint:* Remember the notification argument passed in from `safariLogin(_:)` has the url stored in the object property.
- * Head over to the `GitHubAPIClient` class to define the `startAccessTokenRequest(url:completionHandler:)` method.
-  * Use this order of tasks to define the method:
-    * Use the `NSURL` extension from the `Extensions` file to extract the code.
-    * Build your parameter dictionary for the request.
-      * "client_id": *your client id*
-      * "client_secret": *your client secret*
-      * "code": *temporary code from GitHub*
-    * Build your headers dictionary to receive JSON data back.
-      * "Accept": "application/json"
-    * Use `request(_:_:parameters:encoding:headers:)` from [Alamofire](http://cocoadocs.org/docsets/Alamofire/3.4.1/Functions.html#/s:F9Alamofire7requestFTOS_6MethodPS_20URLStringConvertible_10parametersGSqGVs10DictionarySSPs9AnyObject___8encodingOS_17ParameterEncoding7headersGSqGS2_SSSS___CS_7Request) to make a POST request using the `.token` string from the `URLRouter`, the parameter dictionary, and the header dictionary.
-    * If the request is successful, print response and call `completionHandler(true)`, else `completionHandler(false)`.
- * Run the application to see if you are getting a successful response.

-### 8. Save the access token to the keychain
+### 8. Update `generateResponse(type:session:request:completionHandler:)`  to handle the `token` case of the `GitHubRequestType` enum
 ---

- * Use `SwiftyJSON` to get the access token from the response you were working with in the previous step.
+ * Add the `token` case to the switch statement.
+Call `processToken(response:)` to process the response.
+Use the other cases as a reference.

- * Call `saveAccess(token:completionHandler:)` to pass the access token you retrieved from the JSON data.
+### 9. Update `processToken(response:)` to handle the received access token

- * Define the `saveAccess(token:completionHandler:)` method using the [Locksmith](http://cocoadocs.org/docsets/Locksmith/2.0.8/) pod.
-Use the method, `try Locksmith.saveData(["some key": "some value"], forUserAccount: "myUserAccount")`.
-   * Key is "access token".
-Value is "*token from response*".
-User account is "github".
-   * The `completionHandler` should callback with true or false depending on whether the access token is saved successfully.
- * Back inside the response section of the `startAccessTokenRequest(url:completionHandler:)` method, update the order of tasks to be:
-   * Receive response.
-   * Serialize JSON data using SwiftyJSON.
-   * Call `saveAccess(token:completionHandler:)` method
-   * If save succeeded, call the completion handler of `startAccessTokenRequest(url:completionHandler:)` with the appropriate response.
-   * Run the application using print statements accordingly to see that everything is working correctly.
+ * Update the `processToken(response:)` method to get the "access_token" from the JSON dictionary (use the incoming `Data?` argument to implement the JSON serialization).
+Once you get the access token from the JSON dictionary, save it as a string using `saveAccess(token: String)`.
+The string is saved using the `Locksmith` pod.
+If all goes well, your `Response` return should be all `nil` values, otherwise bubble up an error in your response.
+  * _**HINT:**_ If you're unsure of how to construct the method, use the other response processing methods as a reference.

-### 9. Define the `getAccessToken()` method
+### 10. Make the token request inside the `safariLogin(_:)` method of the `LoginViewController`

----
- * Use the Locksmith method, `Locksmith.loadDataForUserAccount()` to retrieve the access token and return it.
- * Update the `starred(repoName:)` static function defined in the `URLRouter` enum.
-   * `starredURL` needs to be combined with the access token for user account requests.
- * Update the `hasToken()` method to check if there is a token saved.
-   * Use `getAccessToken()` to determine whether the method should return `true` or `false`.
+Now that the `GitHubAPIClient` file has been updated to handle the request for an access token, it's time to turn your attention back to the `LoginViewController`.
+If you remember, the `LoginViewController` presents a `SFSafariViewController` to begin the authorization process with GitHub.

+When GitHub redirects to your application with a temporary code, `application(_:open:options:)` is called in the app delegate.
+This is where you posted a notification saying it's ok to close the safari view controller.
+The notification observer you added to the `LoginViewController` calls `safariLogin(_:)`.
+This is the method where you retrieved the URL from the notification `object` property.

+As mentioned previously, the URL containing the temporary code now needs to be passed in as a part of the request to the `GitHubAPIClient` using the `token` case of the `GitHubRequestType` enum.

+ * Call the `request(_:completionHandler:)` from `GitHubAPIClient` using the `token` request type.
+Pass the URL as the associated value.
+ * If error is `nil`, add the following statement: `NotificationCenter.default.post(name: .closeLoginVC, object: nil)`.
+  * _**NOTE:**_ The completion handler has three arguments.
+For the token request, you are only concerned with whether or not an error has occurred.
+If there has not been an error, a notification will be posted to an observer in the `AppController` to close the `LoginViewController` and present the `RepositoryTableViewController`.
- * Reset the simulator and run the application.
-At this point you should be able to log in again.
-Stop the application.
-Run it again and you should be directed to the table view controller containing a list of repositories.
+ * Build and run the application.
+If everything is set up correctly, you should see the `RepositoryTableViewController` displaying a list of repositories.

 ## Advanced
-Resetting the simulator and rerunning the application will indicate if everything is working correctly but it's not ideal.
-There are a few more pieces to this puzzle that can make it complete.
-Here's what's left:

- * Login
+ * Starring
-    * The `LoginViewController` starts the login process **BUT** the `AppController` doesn't know about the outcome of the process.
-That means it doesn't know whether it should display the table view controller or not. `startAccessTokenRequest(url:completionHandler:)` is called inside the `LoginViewController` with a callback about whether the process succeeded.
-If it succeeds, post a notification using the appropriate `Notification` name.
-The `AppController` already has the observer set up.
+  * Update the `starred(token:)` static function of the private `Query` enum inside `GitHubRequestType`.
+The incoming token argument needs to be added to the return string in order for the application to star/unstar the repositories listed in the `ReposTableViewController`.
+Build and run the application to see if a star icon appears in each row next to the repository name.
+A user should be able to tap a star icon to star/unstar repositories.

  * Logout
-   * The `ReposTableViewController` has an IBAction for the log out button.
-This method needs to call `deleteAccessToken(_:)` from `GitHubAPIClient` and use the completion handler to determine whether to post a notification to the `AppController` to close the table view controller. `deleteAccessToken` still needs to be defined.
-It should delete the token and call back with the outcome.
+   * The `RepositoryTableViewController` has an IBAction for the log out button.
+This method needs to call `deleteAccessToken()` from `GitHubAPIClient` and use the optional `Error` return to determine whether to post a notification to the `AppController` to close the table view controller. `deleteAccessToken()` still needs to be defined.
+It should delete the token and return an error if one occurs.